ipanardian/jquery-image-reader/README.md

-# jQuery Image Preview Plugin
+# ImageReader.JS
-A jQuery plugin that preview image fastly without uploading to server
+A jQuery plugin that reading image fastly without need uploading to server